Cyber insurance is not a replacement for harm prevention measures. The prices are high and will continue to go up. Here’s why.

 The main reason why we do not see such a decline, is that there is currently little done in terms of discount incentives for cyber insurance.
 The bottom line is, nobody knows for sure what works to prevent cyber events and companies doing everything right can still fall prey to cyber attacks.

 In the absence of incentives that reduce your premium, as a customer, the most rational course of action is to invest the absolute minimum amount for prevention.
 After all, you are paying the same price to transfer the risk to the insurance company.
 You’re getting a better deal if the risk is bigger.
-On the flip side, if you have good security practices, you are subsidizing the poor practices of your neighbours.
+On the flip side, if you have good security practices, you are subsidizing the poor practices of your neighbors.

 Also, if the insurance company want to grow their market, they need to look at companies that haven’t yet bought cyber insurance.
 Presumably, these companies are less “cyber aware” than the early adopters of cyber insurance, especially since the cyber insurance was self-selecting with minimum security practices required to qualify.
 Adding more customers is unlikely to help the risk pool.